stared/gossipingcommons/README.md

 ### Don't be Judas, no exaggerations

-Workplace "wisdom of crowds" has different rights.
+The workplace "wisdom of crowds" has different rights.
 You really want to be free from slanders, and have your career intact.
 By a rat backstabbing you in an exchange for a company meeting in Bali.

 So, how to handle goss-, I mean, Social Information™?